Eurasianturk/Develop-Standard-Developer-Environment/README.md

 - Docker
 - Visual Studio Code with the Remote - Containers extension installed.

-## Building the Docker Image

-1. Clone this repository.
-2. Navigate to the directory containing the Dockerfile.
+## Running Flutter Web-Server

+1. Go to terminal
-3. Run `docker build -t project .`
+3. Run `flutter run -d web-server`

 ## Using the Development Environment